turquoise-turtle/ozshows/README.md

 Note:

-Still in development, only scrobbles TV Shows
+Still in development, sites may not work all the time.